starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 Jonas watched a bead of sweat rolling down towards his date Rachel's black dress.
 She had not come dressed for an electronic music dance club, but could not help losing herself in a new passion.
 She had danced to near exhaustion before Jonas brought her to a jazz cocktail lounge.

 "Don't you think I look a little, sweaty, for a mellow lounge like this?"
+Rachel asked.

 "A woman cannot possess true beauty, without some strangeness in it."
+Jonas mused.

 "Who said that?
-You're quoting."
+You're quoting," Rachel poked Jonas a few times.

 "You're so very certain are you?
 Edgar Allan Poe."

-"I thought he only wrote horror."
+"I thought he only wrote horror," replied Rachel.

 "Mystery as well, dear Rachel.
 Practically invented the genre."

 "There doesn't seem to be anything you don't know.
 Or did you just look at my facebook profile?"
+Rachel accused.

 "I knew you for four years.
-The high school's hot shot saxophone player."
+The high school's hot shot saxophone player," Jonas reminded her.

 "But we barely spoke in all that time.
 Nestled away you were, as I recall, on the debate team and an acne ridden face."

 "It's clear now."

-"Time... time has a way of sorting men out.
+"Time... time has a way of sorting men out," Rachel declared.
 You weren't the kind that blooms in high school, only to fade from that moment on."

-"You had to throw men away, as I recall."
+"You had to throw men away, as I recall," noted Jonas.

 Rachel let out a knowing giggle.
 "They never lasted long with me.
 Men don't like a girl who can think for herself and isn't easy to pressure."

 "High school men," Jonas corrected.

-"Yes, well, high school was when I got beautiful."
+"Yes, well, high school was when I got beautiful," Rachel mused.

-"And remained."
+"And remained," Jonas added.

 "Oh, now cut that out.
-It'll make me doubt your intentions."
+It'll make me doubt your intentions," Rachel informed.

 "Doubt them then.
-It'll make the night more unpredictable."
+It'll make the night more unpredictable," challenged Jonas.

 "You've... you've gotten a little confident since last we met.
 You were quite nervous last time."

-"I have a poker face now."
+"I have a poker face now," Jonas said, staring her down.

 "You are nervous aren't you?
 Something told me you were, but I can't put my finger on it this time.
 Can't discover your tell."

 "I had a crush on you.
 All throughout high school."
+Jonas told her.

 "But you never said a word."

 "That doesn't make you uncomfortable does it?
 Scared you'll lose a friend because he's not man enough to hear no?"
+Jonas asked.

 "I wasn't thinking that.
-You... you've become quite the man."
+You... you've become quite the man," Rachel noted.

 "Well, I realized something.
-We're all lonely, you see, so fearing someone else... if they're not a mortal enemy, well, it's silly."
+We're all lonely, Rachel, so fearing someone else... if they're not a mortal enemy, well, it's silly."

 "You think I'm lonely?
 Is this just a general principle or can you tell how you see it in me?"

 "Well, going out on a date with someone from your past..."
+Jonas trailed off.

-"We bumped into each other."
+"We bumped into each other," corrected Rachel.

 "But this has not been an ordinary date.
-Too much honesty, too many questions that ought to have been put off to a later date, It's been too confessional, too intimate, for there to be more than just a good time."
+Too much honesty, too many questions that ought to have been put off to a later date, It's been too confessional, too intimate, for there to be more than just a good time," Jonas pontificated.

 "Ok, I admit.
-I was, engaged to be married."
+I was, engaged to be married," Rachel whispered.

 "There's that too.
-You still have a band of pale skin around your ring finger."
+You still have a band of pale skin around your ring finger," informed Jonas.

 "I've been wondering.
 I haven't found a man to answer this question.
 I was engaged two years.
 Michael did not show signs of unhappiness.
 But then this Argentinian girlfriend comes along.
 I should think three years of dating, of building trust, shouldn't come to nothing.
 I anticipate she's going to marry him for his money.
 Oh I'm sure the sex will be great, but not so much else.
 What would cause someone, some man, to just jump ship like that?"

 "You sure you want to know the answer to that?"

 "Yes, I do."
+Rachel looked at him most assuredly.

 "Boredom.
 He was beginning to see an entire life with you, and he ditched it for an exciting unknown.
 That's how men are.
 Well, a lot of men."

 "Thank you for your candor.
-I don't know how he moved on so quickly."
+I just don't know how he moved on so quickly."
+Rachel looked away.

 "He'd probably been thinking about it a few months.
 Didn't say a word, I'm guessing."

 "No, he didn't.
 You seem to... know a lot about men.
 How about women?"
+Rachel's tone grew excited.

 "They can take the secrets of their heart to the grave."
 Rachel seemed like she was hit by a club, and Jonas took the opportunity to play footsie with her.

 "Just what do you think you're doing their buster?"
+Rachel asked.

 "Making a move," Jonas replied, his eyes looking straight into her.
 After an expectant look, she turned away, looked down, and placed her hand on her neck.

 "It's too soon."

 "Too soon?"
+Jonas asked.

 "Too soon after my breakup."

-"You know, when I was a child and got new shoes, my mother always complained that I brought them back muddy.
+"You know," Rachel, "when I was a child and got new shoes, my mother always complained that I brought them back muddy.
 Too soon to get them dirty, even though that was how they were going to end up anyway."

 "But we're not talking about shoes.
 We're talking about my heart."

 "And you'll find another to give it to, and another, and another, until you settle on one.
 Why wait?"

 "Because I feel like I hadn't honored..."
+Rachel trailed off.

 "The love of a man who cheated on you?"
+Jonas finished.

 "I think I need a drink.
 Waiter!"

-"Nervous?"
+"Nervous, Rachel?"

 "I feel like I can't hide from you.
 You've been up to something haven't you, since you've been in school?
-You can read people."
+You can read people," Rachel noted.

 "People are not hard to read.
 Their hearts hold the same secrets, the same desires.
 It's what they value most that differs."